-Resident credit growth remained contained, with the annual growth rate standing at 1.6% in September 2016.
-This continued to reflect subdued developments in credit to NFCs which remain in the negative growth territory, albeit improving over the previous quarter thus contributing to the weak pick-up in overall credit growth.
-Indeed private NFC credit recovered, with the growth rate hovering around the 0%.
-The annual mortgage growth rate almost halved since the last quarter of 2015, growing by 6.2% in September 2016.
-Consumer credit contracted further throughout the third quarter of 2016 (see Chart 2).
+Resident credit growth remained contained, with the annual growth rate standing at 2.6% in December 2016.
+This continued to reflect subdued developments in credit to NFCs which remain in the negative growth territory, contracting further in the last quarter of 2016.
+Private NFC credit also fell, albeit at a lower rate.
+In the last quarter of 2016, the annual mortgage growth rate picked up some momentum following a period of slowdown since September 2015, growing annually by 7.7% in 2016.
+Consumer credit growth remained in negative territory since 2013 (see Chart 2).

 Although lending for house purchases remained buoyant, the strong economic performance coupled with very low unemployment and high home ownership rates sustained the growth in mortgages.
-In the third quarter of 2016 mortgage growth decelerated further.
-In 2015, the median advertised property price-to-income ratio resumed its upward trend, but reversed somewhat in Q2 2016, remaining well below its peak in 2006 (see Chart 3).
+In 2015, the median advertised property price-to-income ratio resumed its upward trend, but in Q3 2016 stood well below its peak in 2006, and the average since 2000 (see Chart 3).

 Property prices continued to recover.
 However, the conservative haircuts and relatively low loan-to-value ratios applied by banks mitigate potential vulnerabilities.
-Moreover, delinquency rates on mortgages have traditionally been low and household disposable income is growing at a healthy rate as economic activity remains strong.
+Moreover, delinquency rates on mortgages have traditionally been low and on a decreasing path, whereas household disposable income is growing at a healthy rate as economic activity remains strong.
 Overall risks stemming from the housing market remain contained.